Fmr ICE Director: Biden Border 'National Suicide'

 "It's national suicide," he said Wednesday night at the convention.

-Horman sited an increase in deportations, including historic numbers of gang members and criminals, under former President Trump.
+Homan sited an increase in deportations, including historic numbers of gang members and criminals, under Trump.

 "Most importantly, four years under President Trump, we had 13 people we arrested on the Terrorist Watch List, [under] Joe Biden, 381," he said.